BLS Humanities Concentration

 Rationale and Program Objectives

-The Bachelor of Arts in Liberal Studies, Humanities Concentration, is a multidisciplinary online degree program.
+The Special Programs in Liberal Studies, Humanities Concentration, is an interdisciplinary and multidisciplinary online degree program.
 The program is designed to provide students with an opportunity to earn their baccalaureate degree online by gaining a thorough understanding of the humanities, the interconnections among them, and their relevance to individuals and to modern society.
 The humanities are broadly defined to include those disciplines that study people—their ideas, their history, their literature, their artifacts, and their values.
 The program will investigate individual people in their solitude, life together in societies, and models of and for reality that constitute cultures.
 Individual courses will tackle the Big Questions that have been the traditional province of the humanities such as “What makes a life worth living?”
 The program is designed to enhance the student’s ability to:

 - Think critically and analytically.

 - Understand and explain interconnections among the Humanities disciplines.

 - Appreciate the wide range of human experience.

 - Achieve increased depth of knowledge in one of the four categories of the Humanities: Literature, Fine Arts, Philosophy/Religion/Ethics, Historical Perspectives.